iAmAndrewCarroll/401ops/lab/lab26.md

 Explain:

 - Summarize what you’ve done and learned today.
 What are your key takeaways?
+  - slightly better at Splunk and Sysmon...
 - How do Sysmon logs differ from regular event logs?
+  - Sysmon logs are more detailed and provide more information about the system and its processes
 - Which type was more useful in this scenario?
+  - Sysmon logs
 - How can a Windows system be vulnerable to RCE?
+  - If a system is not properly patched and updated, it can be vulnerable to RCE (Remote Code Execution)
 - Referencing MITRE ATT&CK, what are some other tools and techniques besides Invoke-PsExec that can be used to perform RCE?
+  - Some other tools and techniques that can be vulnerable to RCE include: PsExec, PowerShell, and WMI
 - What are some countermeasures against RCE?
+  - RCE (Remote Code Execution) can be mitigated by keeping systems up to date and patched, using firewalls, and using intrusion detection systems

 ## Stretch Goals (Optional Objectives)
 Preventative measures are important to practice.
 If time allows, develop and test a PowerShell script that sets configurations on Win10 that protect the system from this PowerShell RCE technique.
 This should execute against how you replied to the question in Part 4, “What are some countermeasures against RCE?”